 Can be served warm or cold on waffles, pancakes, ice cream, yogurt, granola etc...

 Looking for more recipes using mango?
 Try my courgette and mango cake, turmeric mango lassi with candied black pepper almonds, or my Mexican grilled chipotle salad in tortilla bowls.

 Pin for later!

 Disclosure: This recipe for Easy Mango Compote was commissioned by Natvia.
-Thanks for supporting the brands that make it possible for me to write Veggie Desserts: vegetable cakes, healthy food and lifestyle.
+Thanks for supporting the brands that make it possible for me to be a UK food blogger and write Veggie Desserts: vegetable cakes, healthy food and lifestyle.